royerlab/cytoself/README.md

 ![Alt Text](images/rotating_umap.gif)

-cytoself is a self-supervised platform that we developed for learning features of protein subcellular localization from cell images.
+cytoself is a self-supervised platform that we developed for learning features of protein subcellular localization from microscopy images.
 This model is described in detail in our recent preprint [[2]](https://www.biorxiv.org/content/10.1101/2021.03.29.437595v1).
 The representations derived from cytoself encapsulate highly specific features that can derive functional insights for proteins on the sole basis of their localization.